Browser Appliance

 (4.1.8_75467)

-Download 3e7a8cf2eb34e20bea1b4e8d28d01fc8
+Download 317 MB 3e7a8cf2eb34e20bea1b4e8d28d01fc8

-Jan 21, 2011 Firefox 4 beta 9CentOS 5.52.6.18-194.32.1.el58.4.5-324285 Download b1f10865d5b3ef005c6003b441840cca
+Jan 21, 2011 Firefox 4 beta 9CentOS 5.5 (32 bit)2.6.18-194.32.1.el58.4.5-324285 Download 280 MB b1f10865d5b3ef005c6003b441840cca

-Jul 22, 2010 Firefox 3.6.7CentOS 5.52.6.18-194.8.1.el58.4.2-261024 Download f552b378ddc75f2fbd5736184df1b683
+Jul 22, 2010 Firefox 3.6.7CentOS 5.5 (32 bit)2.6.18-194.8.1.el58.4.2-261024 Download 281 MB f552b378ddc75f2fbd5736184df1b683

 The archives are compressed with 7-Zip.

-Configuration
+VMware Configuration

-Using the browser appliance:
+Using the Browser Appliance:

 You can download the Browser Appliance from the Download section above.
 From the VMware website, you can also download VMware Player, a free application that you can use to run the Browser Appliance.